-The latest syllabus is version 1, published September 2020.
+The latest syllabus is version 2, published August 2023.
+There are no significant changes which affect teaching.

 Any textbooks endorsed to support the syllabus for examination from 2019 are still suitable for use with this syllabus.

 1 Why choose this syllabus?